 Associate of Science in Nursing

-Once you complete your Associate of Science in Nursing (ASN) degree you’ll be eligible for the Registered Nurse licensing examination.
-After successful completion of the licensing exam, you will be eligible to provide entry-level, holistic nursing care for a wide range of patients, residents and clients in many different health care settings.
+Once you complete your ASN program, you’ll be eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN)®.
+When you successfully pass the exam, you will be prepared to provide nursing care for a wide range of patients, residents and clients in many different healthcare settings.

 This nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Iowa Board of Nursing.